 At St Raphael, we head for the hills and the Pays de Fayence perched villages that feel like the real face of the Riviera.
 The drive north towards St Paul-en-Foret reveals terraced olive groves carved into the hillside, a view softened by parasol palms, fig trees and the last of the yellow-blooming mimosa.

 We’re staying at Terre Blanche, an upmarket golf and spa resort designed like an authentic Provencal village.
-Set between St-Paul-en-Foret and Tourrettes, the resort overlooks the real Provencal villages we’re here to see.
+Set between St-Paul-en-Foret and Tourrettes, the resort overlooks the real Provencal villages in France we’re here to see.
 The resort was once owned by Sean Connery but there’s nothing James Bondish about the serene setting.
 The bunkers, greens and water obstacles of Château course make it a true championship course, matched by lakeside views and a Golf Academy.

 Golf can wait until tomorrow, as can a tour of the local vineyards, such as Chateau de Selves, which is considerably more charming than most on the Riviera.
 For now, we want to see a perched village before sunset.
 Set in the hills behind Grasse, the Pays de Fayence perched villages represent the real Riviera.
 The nine medieval villages evoke visions of Provence before the famous artists painted `Provence’ into existence.
 With their crooked cobblestones, lopsided houses and mellow inns, the villages are quietly arty but much less touristy than St Paul de Vence and Mougins.